TEAMMATES/teammates/docs/development.md

 This command needs to be run before starting the dev server if there are updates to the JavaScript files.

 > Run the command `npm run build` instead for Production mode.
-This will optimize the build with minified Javascript Files and produce full source map.
+This will optimize the build with minified JavaScript Files and produce full source maps.

 ### With command line